observIQ/bindplane-agent/config/google_cloud_exporter/mongodb/README.md

 # Mongodb Metrics with Google Cloud

 The Mongodb Receiver can be used to send Mongodb metrics to Google Cloud Monitoring.
-See the [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mongodbreceiver) for more details.

 ## Limitations

-The collector must be installed on the Redis system.
+The collector must be installed on the Mongodb system.

 ## Prerequisites